Skip main navigation

 The winter months have traditionally been the slowest season for home sales, especially in colder climates.
 But the dynamics driving the market — namely a shortage of for-sale inventory to meet buyer demand — means that homes are still likely to attract buyers during the holidays.

-Selling during the holidays can be a challenge, but with some helpful strategies, expert tips, and creative marketing, you can find a buyer for your home any time of year.
+Selling during the holidays can be a challenge, but you can find a buyer for your home any time of year by working with a great real estate agent, having some helpful strategies, and doing some creative marketing.

 All kinds of buyers shop in all seasons.
 It’s a common misconception that most home buyers have school-aged children, and that they only shop for homes during summer vacation.
-According to the Zillow Consumer Housing Trends Report 2021, 60% of buyers don’t have kids under 18 at home, so they’re not limited by school schedules.
+According to the 2024 Zillow Consumer Housing Trends Report, only 36% of buyers have kids under 18 at home, so they’re not limited by school schedules.

 Motivated buyers: While more buyers have tended to shop in the spring and summer months, those shopping in the winter are likely to be motivated — often moving because of a job relocation, change in financial situation, or change in family needs.